 If you have been using shared hosting for a while, chances are, you are familiar with Cpanel- the control panel which comes with most shared hosts.
 However, Media Temple comes with a custom control panel.

 Although you’ll find almost all the features you need in this control panel, it will take you some time to get used to it, especially if you have been a long time user of Cpanel.

-Truth is, most of us won’t log into the control panel for more than 2 or 3 times a year once the site set up is complete.
+The truth is, most of us won’t log into the control panel for more than 2 or 3 times a year once the site set up is complete.
 So it’s not that big of a deal breaker even if you are not familiar with MT control panel.

 #3: One-click install scripts

-While cpanel usually comes with tons of one-click install scripts, media temple comes with only 3- WordPress, Drupal, and Zen Cart.
+While Cpanel usually comes with tons of one-click install scripts, media temple comes with only 3- WordPress, Drupal, and Zen Cart.
 While it covers at least 70% of the use cases, I’d like to see more 1-click-installs.

 It’s worth noting that you can manually install any application you want; you could even get their CloudTech support to install custom applications for you (for a nominal fee).

-#4: Premium Support vs Normal Support
+#4: Premium Support vs. Normal Support

-While standard support is same across most website hosting companies, media temple offers additional premium support (paid) on top of their already good standard support.
+While official support is same across most website hosting companies, media temple offers additional premium support (paid) on top of their already good standard support.
 This will come in handy for most non-technical users.
 Below are the list of services offered by Media Temple (Pricing and services current as on March 16, 2014)